-During the Financial Year the Company has settled financial liabilities by issue of fully paid ordinary shares.
+During the financial year the group has settled financial liabilities by issue of fully paid ordinary shares.
 In accordance with the interpretation 19 of AASBs.
 The fair value of the shares issued in excess of the carrying value of financial liabilities has been expensed in the financial year with excessed the fair value of the shares issued being recorded as equity.